nkorf/nkorf/clinical_trials.md

 # Clinical Trials

-_The following is a list of Clinical trials by therepeutic areas which I have coordinated statistically as Senior Statistician at the Hellenic Cooperative Oncology Group (HeCOG).
+_The following is a list of Clinical trials by therepeutic areas which I have coordinated as Senior Statistician at the Hellenic Cooperative Oncology Group (HeCOG).
 Clinicaltrials.gov identifier in brackets_

 ---